corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 The tool solves this with a **key rotation proof**.
 For every confidential identity key that needs rotating, the tool does three things:

 1. It generates a new wrapped key on the **new** provider.
 2. It uses the **old** key to sign the new key's public key.
-This signature is the proof that the owner of the old key authorised the replacement.
+This signature is the proof that the owner of the old key authorised the new key.
 3. It stores the proof in the node database.
 It copies the old key's identity mapping onto the new key, so the new key belongs to the same party.
 Finally, it marks the old key as rotated.

 From then on, a request to sign with the old confidential identity key follows the proof to the new key.
 The node signs with the new key on the new provider.